swiss-territorial-data-lab/regbl-poc-analysis/README.md

 In this repository are stored scripts used around the results of the primary pipeline to compute plots and to automate computation of representations.
 The plots are mainly created through _octave/MATLAB_ codes while automation is mainly achieved through _bash_ script.

 In the following documentation, the _main storage path_ always refers to the root directory of the primary pipeline, used to gather processing configuration and to export results.
+In addition, all the scripts can only be used on an already and fully processed main storage path.

 ### Plots Computation